 Due to the academic calendar, fall-semester only study is not possible.
 Students may study for the year or for the spring semester.

 There are dormitories specifically for exchange students at Waseda University.
 Waseda University International Students House, Waseda Hoshien, and Waseda University Nishi Waseda International Students House are all within walking distance from Waseda, Toyama and Nishi Waseda campuses.
 Information regarding each dormitory for exchange students can be found on the Center for International Education Housing page.

 UVA students will pay their regular tuition rate and fees to UVA for the term they are on a UVA Exchange Program.
 Students are additionally responsible for room and board, transportation, and personal expenses.
 Students will pay the host institution or make their own arrangements for accommodations.
 Check the host institution web site for accommodation choices, cost, and application procedures.

 Students are responsible for booking and paying for their own international airfare as well as researching and obtaining the necessary visa.

 UVA students are required to purchase CISI emergency medical and accident insurance.

-For more information about scholarships for semester and year-long programs, visit:
+For more information about scholarships for semester and year-long programs, visit the Bridging Scholarship webpage.

 Students who are nominated for this exchange are eligible to apply for the Japan Student Services Organization scholarship.
-For more information, visit:
+For more information, visit the JASSO Scholarship webpage.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.